-In connection with each annual re-constitution of the Women's Index, the IAM Women's Index Committee approves the names of the issuers to be included in the Women's Index, based on recommendations by the IAM Gender Analytics team.
-IAM and PEM have adopted policies and procedures designed to address conflicts of interest between IAM's role in the creation and maintenance of the Women's Index and PEM's role in managing the Global Women's Fund.
+In connection with each annual re-constitution and re-balancing of the Women's Index, the IAM Women's Index Committee approves the names of the issuers to be included in the Women's Index, based on recommendations by the IAM Gender Analytics team.
+IAM has adopted policies and procedures designed to address conflicts of interest between IAM's role in the creation and maintenance of the Women's Index and its role in managing the Global Women's Fund.
 These policies and procedures are designed so that no individuals with any portfolio management responsibilities for the Global Women's Fund have any role, responsibility or input regarding the composition of the Women's Index.
-In addition, IAM and PEM have adopted policies and procedures that prohibit the Global Women's Fund's portfolio managers, who are joint employees of IAM and PEM, from acquiring, for the Global Women's Fund or their own account, securities under consideration for inclusion in the Women's Index, and from selling, for the Global Women's Fund or their own account, securities under consideration for removal from the Women's Index, until the re-constituted Women's Index has been published by the calculation agent for the Women's Index.
+In addition, IAM has adopted policies and procedures that prohibit the Global Women's Fund's portfolio managers from acquiring, for the Global Women's Fund or their own account, securities under consideration for inclusion in the Women's Index, and from selling, for the Global Women's Fund or their own account, securities under consideration for removal from the Women's Index, until the re-constituted Women's Index has been published by the calculation agent for the Women's Index.
 As a result, the Global Women's Fund will be unable to benefit from any advance knowledge by the Global Women's Fund's portfolio managers of changes to the composition of the Women's Index.
 IAM may delay or change a scheduled rebalancing or reconstitution of the Women's Index or the implementation of certain rules at its sole discretion.

 The Global Women's Fund's investments in securities of non-U.S. issuers may include investments in emerging markets and generally will be diversified across multiple countries or geographic regions.
+The Fund may take significant positions in one or more sectors, including the financial services sector and the information technology sector.